dfinity/interface-spec/spec/md-spec/ic-interface-spec.md

 :::note
 While an implementation will likely try to keep the time returned by `ic0.time` close to the real time, this is not formally part of this specification.
 :::

+### Global timer {#global-timer}

+The canister can set a global timer to make the system schedule a call to the exported `canister_global_timer` Wasm method after the specified time.
+The time must be provided as nanoseconds since 1970-01-01.

+`+ic0.global_timer_set : (timestamp : i64) -> i64+`

+The function returns the previous value of the timer.
+If no timer is set before invoking the function, then the function returns zero.

+Passing zero as an argument to the function deactivates the timer and thus prevents the system from scheduling calls to the canister's `canister_global_timer` Wasm method.

 ### Performance counter {#system-api-performance-counter}